nickp10/mcubed-metadata-manager/mCubed/Readme.txt

 To create a new release:
   1. Ensure these steps are up to date.
-  2. In mCubedSecondary.xaml.cs, update the _releaseDate to be the date of the release.
+  2. Ensure all copyright dates are up to date.
+     - AssemblyInfo.cs in both the mCubed and the mCubed.UnitTests projects.
   3. In mCubedSecondary.xaml.cs, ensure the Credits region is up to date.
   4. In mCubedSecondary.xaml, ensure the About section is up to date.
+  5. Run all unit tests through Visual Studio to make sure they work.
-  5. Commit all changes.
+  6. Commit all changes.
-  6. Set the build mode to Release and build.
+  7. Set the build mode to Release and build.
-  7. Copy the generated .exe and appropriate .dlls.
+  8. Copy the generated .exe and appropriate .dlls.
-  8. Zip the files into an mCubed folder and upload the .zip.
+  9. Zip the files into an mCubed folder, commit it to the Releases directory, add it to the webapp, and upload the .zip.